Junjie Qiu

 Logo Research Assistant, HKUST (GZ)

-Junjie Qiu is an incoming PhD student in Data Science and Analytics at the Hong Kong University of Science and Technology (Guangzhou).
-He is currently a Research Assistant in the Intelligent Transportation Thrust, working under the supervision of Prof. Yuxuan Liang.
-Previously, he was a Research Intern at Huawei’s 2012 Laboratories.
+Junjie Qiu is currently a Research Assistant in the Intelligent Transportation Thrust, working under the supervision of Prof. Yuxuan Liang.

 Education